coveo/source.coveo.com/_posts/2016-07-27-software-quality.md

 - Can others learn from what I’ve done?
 - Should I enforce a code standard?

 Code review is done first for quality purposes, but it is an excellent way to learn and share information to the whole team.
 Over the years, I’ve learned as much as a reviewer than a reviewee.
 To start adopting a code review process in your team, there are many tools or processes you can use.
-You can enforce [pull requests](https://help.github.com/articles/using-pull-requests/) on your master branch or use software like:
+You can enforce [pull requests](https://help.github.com/articles/using-pull-requests/) on your master branch or use softwares like:

 - [Phabricator](https://www.phacility.com/)
 - [Gerrit](https://en.wikipedia.org/wiki/Gerrit_(software))